-When it comes to designing a smart building, it starts with the front door.
-A smart building consistently denies access to certain people while seamlessly allowing access to others.
-Intelligent access control requires a modern system, one that offers uncompromising security and convenience.
-Thankfully, a handful of modern access control companies are designing products to address this.
+Designing a smart building starts with the front door.
+A smart building consistently denies access to unauthorized people while seamlessly allowing access to others.
+Intelligent access control requires a modern system that offers uncompromising security and convenience.
+Thankfully, a handful of cloud-based access control companies are designing products to address this.

 2. Smart locks

-Smart lock vendors such as Schlage, August, Yale, Saflok, and Salto Systems have built locking devices similar to those used in most urban hotels, but instead of using keycards, they leverage smartphones.
-As residents come and go – or when they have guests or visitors – access to the unit can be granted via their smartphone.
+Smart lock vendors such as Schlage, August, Yale, Saflok, and Salto Systems have built locking devices similar to those used in most urban hotels.
+But instead of using keycards, they leverage smartphones.
+As residents come and go – or when they have guests or visitors – they can grant access to the unit from their smartphones.

-Also, these vendors have created integrations with other PropTech companies including ButterflyMX, allowing residents to manage both property and unit access from one app.
-That’s especially convenient for granting access to service providers (e.g., house cleaners, dog walkers, or cable providers), especially during work hours or other times when residents aren’t home.
+Also, these vendors have created integrations with other proptech companies, allowing residents to manage both property and unit access from one app.
+That’s particularly convenient for granting access to service providers (e.g., house cleaners, dog walkers, or cable providers), especially during work hours or at other times when residents aren’t home.

 According to security solutions provider Vyanet, the benefits of access control systems include:

 - Reduced costs of lost keys